Constitution of the Institute of Australian Geographers Incorporated

 Councillors shall hold office until the second succeeding General Meeting following election, and shall be eligible for immediate re-election as Councillors but with a maximum period of continuous office up to the fourth succeeding General Meeting after their initial election.

-6.2 The Council shall appoint the Honorary Editor of the Journal and the Honorary Editor of the Newsletter.
+6.2 The Council shall appoint the Honorary Editor of the Journal and the Honorary Communications Editor.
 Other Honorary Editors may be appointed by Council but such Editors will not have voting rights on Council.

 6.3.
 For these rules, a vacancy in the office of a member of the committee happens if the member—